St George's Church, Benenden

 10 am Morning Worship

-Mid-week Communion: 10am, Tuesday, at the Mission Church, Sandhurst.
+Mid-week Communion: Every Tuesday at the Mission Church, Back Road, Sandhurst TN18 5JU

-Morning Prayer takes place at St George's at 8am on Mondays and Fridays and at the Mission Church, Back Road, Sandhurst at 8am on Tuesdays and Wednesdays
+Morning Prayer takes place at St George's at 8am on Mondays and Fridays and at the Mission Church, Back Road, Sandhurst TN18 5JU at 8am on Tuesdays and Wednesdays

 Powered by Church Edit